Build a Job Module

 Handling Inputs

-Inputs are passed to your Lilypad module as a map of strings to strings.
+Inputs are passed to your Lilypad module as key-value pairs, where both the keys and values are strings.
 You can pass inputs using the following command:

-Ensure that your module can accept and process inputs as specified.
+Ensure that your module is set up to accept and process inputs according to the specified format.

 Testing Your Module

 During development, you can use the Git hash to test your module.
-Ensure that your module functions correctly and produces results.
+This allows you to verify that your module functions correctly and produces the expected results.

 Examples